 You have two different springs with the same unstretched length, but different spring constants k1 and k2.
 These springs can be hung vertically side-by-side (setup A) or end-to-end (setup B).
-You will also have a meterstick, stopwatch, rod, wooden dowel, table clamp, mass set and the video analysis equipment.
+You will also have a meterstick, stopwatch, rod, wooden dowel, table clamp, mass set and video analysis equipment.

-If equipment is missing or broken, submit a problem report by sending an email to labhelp@physics.umn.edu.
+If you need assistance, send an email to labhelp@physics.umn.edu.
 Include the room number and brief description of the problem.